SDGforskning/sdg-tagger/src/searchterms/README.md

 - Searches for: One SDG at once
 - Output: You see for each presearch, target and phrase TRUE or FALSE, where TRUE means the text would be flagged by that phrase.

-**Example use case**: You look through the results for one of your searches, and can't figure out why one of them is flagged target.
+**Example use case**: You look through the results for one of your searches (e.g. after running (4)), and can't figure out why one of them is flagged target.
 Paste the relevant text (title/abstract) here, and you can see which target/phrase it is flagged by.
 You can also delete parts of the abstract and run the function again to help identify which sentence is causing the issues.

 ### 2. Search all goals on one text (search_all_goals)
 Does the same as _search_all_targets_in_goal_, but for all SDGs.